Wading Home: opera about the search for love and family in the wake of Hurricane Katrina to be performed in Dallas and New Orleans

 New Orleans Performances

 The show will make its New Orleans debut with most of the Dallas cast and crew as well as several New Orleans groups, including the University Chorale from Loyola University’s College of Music and Fine Arts; OperaCréole; and the Chalmette High School CHS Voices.
-The Children’s Chorus of Greater Dallas will not be travelling to New Orleans, and instead the New Orleans Children’s Chorus will perform.
+The Children’s Chorus of Greater Dallas will not be traveling to New Orleans, and instead the New Orleans Children’s Chorus will perform.

 Community effort and support